 Please click below to learn more and apply for grants and free training, support, and technical assistance:

-Safety Nets for Students and Families offered a series of training events in locations along the Gulf Coast in December of 2018— in Victoria, Beaumont, Richmond, Corpus Christi, and Texas City as well as a statewide webinar.
-The goal was to help build skills and strengthen collaboration among those working to support homeless students and families and to share overviews of principles important to this work, such as youth legal rights, crisis intervention, and trauma-informed care using Trust-Based Relational Intervention.
+Over the past year, Safety Nets for Students and Families has offered a series of training events in locations along the Gulf Coast designed to help build skills and strengthen collaboration among those working to support homeless students and families.
+Training and webinars have also been offered that share overviews of principles important to this work, such as youth legal rights, crisis intervention, and trauma-informed care using Trust-Based Relational Intervention.

-- Available now – November 2018 Webinar Recording: Working with Schools to Support Homeless Students – Click here to access the recording online anytime
+- November 2018 Webinar Recording: Working with Schools to Support Homeless Students – Click here to access the recording online anytime.

-- Available now – December 2018 Webinar Recording: Understanding the Legal Rights of Youth (with a focus on homeless youth) – Click here to access the recording online anytime
+- December 2018 Webinar Recording: Understanding the Legal Rights of Youth (with a focus on homeless youth) – Click here to access the recording online anytime.

 Grants Awarded to Schools and Community Organizations

-In addition, as of March 2019, TNOYS has awarded several large capacity-building grants to organizations in hard-hit communities as well as mini-grants to help school districts meet direct needs of affected students and families.
+As of May 2019, TNOYS has awarded 12 large capacity-building grants to organizations in hard-hit communities as well as 12 mini-grants that will help school districts meet direct needs of affected students and families.

 Capacity-building grants have been awarded as follows:

 - Communities in Schools of Southeast Texas – $50,000 to serve Jefferson County by providing direct, intensive case management to homeless students with complex needs in Beaumont, Port Arthur, Nederland and Ehrhart ISDs.